Andres Briner: Life

 He worked with Rolf Liebermann at the Zurich Radio Studio from 1953 to 1955, after which he went to the Department of Music at the University of Pennsylvania, where he taught until 1964.
 From 1964 to 1988 he was the successor of Willi Schuh as editor of the feature section of the Neue Zürcher Zeitung in the fields of music and musicology.
-Briner's main areas of work were the work of Paul Hindemith and New German School since 1880, as well as composers in Switzerland and the history of music in Zurich.
+He wrote music criticism for this publication; covering the Zurich Opera House during the tenure of Claus Helmut Drese and writing on the Tonhalle-Orchester Zürich under a series of conductors which were not always to his taste.